Skip navigation

 • NYM Starting Pitcher #23

-David Peterson allowed two runs over seven innings on Thursday in a no-decision against the Diamondbacks.
+David Peterson allowed three runs on seven hits in seven innings in a no-decision against the Dodgers on Thursday.